mdahewlett/hello-world/README.md

 # hello-world
 my scan through github
-this is my first time using github so I am learning at a good rate
+this is my first time using github
+I wanted to try adding something and removing something else